GitSnake/FreeCodeCampProjects/01-Responsive-Web-Design-Projects/02-Survey-Form/README.md

-# Project Requirements For "Responsive Web Design Projects - Build a Survey Form"
+# Project Requirements For "Responsive Web Design: Build a Survey Form"

 ## Requirements: Use Vanila HTML5, JavaScript, and CSS3